SyneRBI/SIRF/doc/UserGuide.md

-    fill       (PET/MR) Replaces the object data with user-supplied data. clone      (PET/MR) Returns a copy of this object. write      (PET/MR) Writes the object data to a file. sort           (MR) Sort the object data.
+    fill       (PET/MR) Replaces the object data with user-supplied data. clone      (PET/MR) Returns a copy of this object. write      (PET/MR) Writes the object data to a file. sort           (MR) Sorts the acquisition data.
-    is_sorted      (MR) Returns true if and only if the object data is sorted. get_info       (MR) Returns information on the object data. process        (MR) Processes the object data by a chain of gadgets. dimensions     (MR) Returns the object data dimensions
+    is_sorted      (MR) Returns true if and only if the acquisition data is sorted. get_info       (MR) Returns information on the acquisition data. process        (MR) Processes the acquisition data by a chain of gadgets. dimensions     (MR) Returns the acquisition data dimensions show       (PET/MR) Displays the acquisition data as a set of 2D sinograms (PET) or xy-slices (MR)

 ##### ImageData